Homepage of Arthur de Jong

 This document describes how users and groups that are defined in an LDAP server can log in to your system.
 Whether a user is known to the system is managed through an NSS module and the authentication is done with a PAM module.

-Note that if you are using Debian, you should be able to just install the libnss-ldapd and libpam-ldapd packages, answer the configuration questions and have it just work.
-Also see the Debian wiki for more information.
+If you are using Debian you should be able to skip these steps, install the libnss-ldapd and libpam-ldapd packages, answer the configuration questions and have it just work.
+See the Debian wiki for more information.
+Other distributors may also provide helper tools for configuring nss-pam-ldapd.

-This guide covers the most common configurations but nss-pam-ldapd also supports TLS encryption, Kerberos authentication, using Active Directory and much more.
-See the sample configuration, manual pages and other sources for more details.
+This guide covers the most common configurations but nss-pam-ldapd also supports TLS encryption, authenticating to the LDAP server using Kerberos, using Active Directory and much more.
+See the sample configuration, manual pages and included README for more details.

 Before you begin

-This guide assumes that you have an LDAP server set up and working and have the relevant data available in there. to import existing information into an LDAP server look into MigrationTools.
+This guide assumes that you have an LDAP server set up and working and have the relevant data available in there (searchable with ldapsearch).
+You need the following information:

 Step 1: Installing nss-pam-ldapd